Your first test

 If your response times are not increasing then add even more users until you find the service’s breaking point, or celebrate that your service is already performant enough for your expected load.

-If you need some help digging into server side problems, or you’re having trouble generating enough load to saturate your system, have a look at the Locust FAQ.
+If you’re having trouble generating enough load to saturate your system, take a look at Increasing the request rate.

 Direct command line usage / headless